 Driving in Brazil is not for everyone.
-With over one million miles of highways, many of which are unpaved, Brazil's size should not be underestimated.
-Depending on your travel plans, you'll come across a variety of road types like the grid-locked freeways of Sao Paulo to the wild dirt roads in the Amazon region.
+With over 1 million miles of highways, many of which are unpaved, Brazil's size should not be underestimated.
+Depending on your travel plans, you'll come across a variety of road types, from the grid-locked freeways of Sao Paulo to the wild dirt roads in the Amazon region.

 Whether you are planning a cross-country road trip through Brazil, or are just looking to rent a car for a day trip to a far-off beach, there are a few things you should know before you get behind the wheel in Brazil.

 Foreigners over the age of 18 are allowed to drive in Brazil for up to 180 days if they have a valid license from their home country.

 When driving in Brazil, be aware of the local rules and keep an eye on the road signs, which will all be in Portuguese.
 Because many Brazilians don't speak English, you should learn some basic car vocabulary for your trip.
 If possible, practice speaking with someone who is familiar with the language, since many words like carro (car) and rua (street) are not pronounced in the way they appear to be written.

 - Speed limits: The speed limit in Brazil is typically 30 kilometers per hour (18 miles per hour) in residential areas, 60 kph (31 mph) on main avenues, and between 80 and 110 kph (50 and ,60 mph) on main highways.